 We decided to walk back down the very rocking and dirty path which didn’t provide many views after the first half.
 This brought us back into town on Munthe road which has some shops on the quiet street and lots of tourist shops.

 Final dinner in Anacapri

 After a big day of sightseeing, we stayed in Anacapri for dinner, eating at La Taberna degli Amici.
 It was a nice evening and we wanted to eat outside.
 I’d picked this restaurant after seeing it highly rated on Tripadvisor.
 Unfortunately, the outside eating area is on the main road so it’s quite noisy, especially with the motorbikes buzzing past.
 Instead of our usual alfresco dining, we ate inside the cozy dining area and had some pretty good food.
 The service really made the meal though, with the staff making us feel like we were eating in the home of a long lost Italian cousin.

-When I bought the ticket, the sign with all the ferries and their jetty numbers and the lady who sold me the ticket, both said the ferry would be leaving from say jetty 32.
+When I bought the ticket, the sign with all the ferries and their jetty numbers and the lady who sold me the ticket, all said the ferry would be leaving from jetty 32.
 We waited next to the sign and there was no ferry.
 While we were waiting, a ferry arrived and disembarked its passengers three spots away.
 At the last minute I went over and asked one of the ferry workers if it was the right ferry to Sorrento, and ‘surprise!’ it was.
 We made it with about a full minute to spare.

 The ferry ride to Sorrento had about 20 people on it.
 The queue for the ferry to Capri when we arrived in Sorrento had about 300 people waiting to board.
 It’s always nice to be going against the crowd!

 Our next stop on our trip to Southern Italy was the seaside town of Sorrento.
 Click here to continue reading.